 After the demonstration with the hounds, Annette took us over to the stable to meet her horse Roby, currently recovering from a bit of leg trouble.

 After meeting this fine, endearing horse we had to head back into Montreal.
-Nonetheless, I can say assuredly that a good time was had by all, largely thanks to the cheerful hospitality of our Québécois hosts.
+But a good time was had by all, largely thanks to the cheerful hospitality of our Québécois hosts.
 It is both fascinating and reassuring that this most English of traditions has been so comfortably (and heartily) adopted by these sons and daughters of France.
 The Montreal Hunt Club is plainly in good shape, and we wish it every continued success in the fields.
 Bonne saison de chasse!